 Stan Shaw

 I’m an independent security researcher focused on vulnerability discovery in widely-deployed infrastructure: operating system kernels, hypervisors, and language runtimes.
-My public work includes a SQL injection in the Django ORM (CVE-2025-64459), a use-after-free in CPython’s perf_trampoline (Issue #143228), and a guest-to-host escape chain in QEMU’s CXL Type 3 mailbox emulation (writeup).
-Additional findings in kernel and confidential-computing targets are under coordinated disclosure and will be published here after patches ship.
+My public work includes a SQL injection in the Django ORM (CVE-2025-64459), a use-after-free in CPython’s perf_trampoline (Issue #143228), a guest-to-host escape chain in QEMU’s CXL Type 3 mailbox emulation (writeup), and a guest-triggered heap out-of-bounds in KVM’s SEV-SNP page-state-change handling (writeup).
+Additional findings in kernels, web servers, and hypervisors are under coordinated disclosure and will be published here after patches ship.

-I’m currently reading Cyber Security at the University of Warwick.
+I’m currently an undergrad studying cyber at the University of Warwick.

 Writing